 |Clearance||It can be cleared in any branch of the same city.||It can be cleared at any branch of the same bank.|

-The banker’s cheque is an instrument issued by the bank on the behalf of a customer, containing an order to pay a certain sum to a specified person, within the city.
+The banker’s cheque or otherwise known as pay order is an instrument issued by the bank on the behalf of a customer, containing an order to pay a certain sum to a specified person, within the city.
 The validity period of the Banker’s cheque is 3 months; however, it can be re-validated subject to some legal formalities.

-In Banker’s cheque, the chances of dishonor is not possible because its mode is prepaid.
+In Banker’s cheque, the chances of dishonor are not possible because its mode is prepaid.
 It is always pre-printed with the words ‘not negotiable’ which means it cannot be further negotiated.